GunankaD/Kubernetes/INTERNALS/notes.md

     > docker exec -it jenkins bash
     > cat /var/jenkins_home/secrets/initialAdminPassword
     - this should print the pwd out on the terminal, copy paste while logging in

+## EXERCISE 8.
+JENKINS HELLO WORLD JOB
+1. create new repo named `devops-sample-code` on github
+2. create a fine grained PAT for the above repo and give only `contents` permission (make sure to give read & write persmission)
+    - PAT: _check secret.txt for the pat token_
+3. install git and docker
+    > sudo apt update
+    > sudo apt install git
+    > sudo apt install docker.io
+    > sudo systemctl enable --now docker
+    > sudo usermod -aG docker $USERsudo apt install docker
+    > sudo reboot
+4. follow the steps and push the code
+5. follow the steps and start the jenkins
+6. create a new item > free style project > enter github url
+    - under build steps select execute shell and add this line
+    > sh hello-world.sh
+7. To trigger build click on Jenkins Dashboard -> HelloWorld -> Build Now This will trigger the build job.
+8. Navigate to the Build History section on the left-hand side of the job page.
+Click the build number (e.g., #1).
+Click Console Output to see the build logs.

+## EXERCISE 9.